Coonabarabran - Baradine - Warrumbungle drive

 - Please note

-Setting out from Coonabarabran, known as the ‘Astronomy Capital of Australia’ and also as ‘Coona’ the first stop is Baradine.
+Setting out from Coonabarabran, known as the 'Astronomy Capital of Australia' or 'Coona', head towards Baradine.
 Here a visit to the Pilliga Forest Discovery Centre is a must, then find out more about the Aboriginal history of the area at the Baradine Local Land Council Building.
-There are lots of Aboriginal artefacts, like emu callers, rain sticks, clapsticks, and didgeridoos to name a few.
-A meal at the historic Tattersalls Hotel might be on the cards, and afterwards you could take a detour to the award winning Sculptures in the Scrub walking track in the Pilliga Forest.
+There are lots of Aboriginal artefacts, like emu callers, rain sticks, clapsticks and didgeridoos to name a few.
+A meal at the historic Tattersalls Hotel might be on the cards, and afterwards you could take a detour to the award-winning Sculptures in the Scrub walking track in the Pilliga Forest.

 Last stop on the driving tour is Warrumbungle National Park, where your adventure has really just begun.
+Stretch your legs on a walk to take in views of the amazing volcanic scenery, and camp under the stars.
 Make sure you check out the Siding Spring Observatory.

 Using Google Street View Trekker, we've captured imagery across a range of NSW national parks and attractions.
 Get a bird's eye view of these incredible landscapes before setting off on your own adventure.